Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver Hot Chocolate Festival

 On January 23rd and 30th in 2019, there were Italian Hot Chocolate Throughout The Ages classes that featured different styles of regional Italian hot chocolates.
 The events took place in the early evening at the Trattoria at the Italian Cultural Centre at 3075 Slocan Street.
 The cost for each was $60.

-On February 6th there was also a Hot Chocolates of the World cooking class at the Trattoria restaurant at the Italian Cultural Centre.
+On February 6th in 2019 there was also a Hot Chocolates of the World cooking class at the Trattoria restaurant at the Italian Cultural Centre.
 This time the class was about hot chocolates from Italy, Colombia, the Philippines and Mexico.
 The cost for this event was also $60.

+It doesn’t look like the festival has included cooking classes in recent years.
 For the most up-to-date information, see the Italian Cultural Centre‘s calendar of events.

 Tips & Advice